fidyeates/PyHighcharts/README.md

 # A chart is the container that your data will be rendered in, it can (obviously) support multiple data series within it.
 chart = Chart()

-# Adding a series requires a minimum of two arguments, the series type and
+# Adding a series requires a minimum of two arguments, the series type and an array of data points
 chart.add_data_series(ChartTypes.Spline, [1, 2, 5, 4, 3], "Example Series")

 # This will open up a browser window and display the chart on the page